arronhunt/react-native-emoji-selector/README.md

 ### Setting a default category

 If you'd like to define a different default category, you can import the `Categories` class.
+Setting a default category can also improve performance by loading a single section rather than all sections at once.

 ```jsx
 import EmojiSelector, { Categories } from "react-native-emoji-selector";